Lungs are balloon like structures in the body whose purpose is gas exchange.

 In the adult, during inspiration, the thoracic cavity increases longitudinally from top to bottom as well as circumferentially.
 Whereas, the infant’s thoracic cavity increases much more longitudinally in the top to bottom direction than it does circumferentially.
 Because there is less support of the chest wall by the accessory muscles, the greater expansion of the infant’s lung occurs at the bases.

 The presence of hemoglobin F changes the infant’s ability to transport oxygen from the lung to the tissues.
-Infant’s red blood cells with hemoglobin F will attach to oxygen more readily and will release oxygen less readily to the tissue than would cells with hemoglobin A.
+Infant’s red blood cells with hemoglobin F will attach to oxygen more readily and will release oxygen less readily than the cells with hemoglobin A.

 Get more Health & Medicine Articles like this